-There is no diagnostic rooms / wards in the proposed RCHE development.
+There are no diagnostic rooms / wards in the proposed RCHE development.
 The Multi-Function Areas will not rely on operable window for ventilation.

 The assessment points have been taken to be situated at 1.2 m above floor slabs and at 1 m away from the external facade of openable windows of habitable room of the flats.
+The openable window shall be well-gasketted with at least 6mm thick window pane.